chr15m/bugout/README.md

  * `iceServers` - pass in custom STUN / TURN servers e.g.: `iceServers: [{urls: "stun:server.com:111"} ... ]`
  * `announce` - use custom announce trackers to introduce peers.
 Only peers using the same trackers will find eachother.

+### Nodejs

+Check out [the nodejs demo](./docs/examples/node/) for an example of running a Bugout service under Node.
+Note that the `wrtc` library is not that stable at the time of writing and running Bugout in headless Chrome or Firefox seems to work better.

 ### Turn on debug logging

 ```javascript